 “I’m still here,” Hyren croaked.
 “Don’t worry about it, I’ll just head to the Space Station—“

 “No need!”
 Dothan said.
-“I’ve already sent her your coordinates, so she’ll be coming to pick you up soon!”
+“I’ve already sent her your coordinates while we were talking, so she’ll be coming to pick you up soon!”

 “Great,” Hyren grunted, feeling more panicked by the second.
 How could he get these two kids somewhere safe before it was too late?
 “Commander Hyren, over and out.”